Coral catshark: Human interactions

-Common in the aquarium trade, the coral catshark is regarded as well-suited to home aquaria because of its small size, hardiness, and attractive appearance.
+Common in the aquarium trade, the coral catshark is regarded as well-suited to larger home aquaria because of its small size, hardiness, and attractive appearance.
 It requires a tank at least 3 m long, with sufficiently deep hiding places.
 This shark tends to be more aggressive than other small sharks, often attacking tankmates larger than it can consume.
 Captive individuals have been known to live up to 20 years, and the species has reproduced in the aquarium.

 Small numbers of coral catsharks are caught incidentally by artisanal reef fishers in eastern Indonesia and likely elsewhere; it may be sold for meat or processed for fishmeal and liver oil, but its size limits its economic importance.
 The International Union for Conservation of Nature has assessed this species as near threatened, and notes that with more data, it may meet the criteria for vulnerable.
 It is likely threatened by the rising fishing pressure throughout its range, and by widespread habitat degradation from blast fishing, pollution, and the mining of coral for use as building material.